jadounrahul/kartsnms/doc/Alerting/Transports.md

 ## IRC

-The IRC transports only works together with the LibreNMS IRC-Bot.
+The IRC transports only works together with the KartsNMS IRC-Bot.
-Configuration of the LibreNMS IRC-Bot is described [here](https://github.com/librenms/librenms/blob/master/doc/Extensions/IRC-Bot.md).
+Configuration of the KartsNMS IRC-Bot is described [here](https://github.com/jadounrahul/kartsnms/blob/master/doc/Extensions/IRC-Bot.md).

 **Example:**